MetPX/sarracenia/doc/sr_postv3.7.rst

 between initial pump and final delivery.
 The protocol is unidirectional, in that there is no dialogue between publisher and subscriber.
 Each post is a stand-alone item that is one message in a stream, which on receipt may be spread over a number of nodes.

+However, it is likely that, for small files over high latency links, it is more efficient to include the body of the files in the messages themselve, rather than forcing a separate retrieval phase.
+The relative advantage depends on:

+* relative coarseness of server side filtering means some filtering is done on the client side.
+Any data embedded for messages discarded on the client-side are waste.

+* Sarracenia establishes long-lived connections for some protocols, such as SFTP, so the relative overhead for a retrieval may not be long.

+* One will achieve a higher messaging rate without data being embedded, and if the messages are distributed to a number of workers, it is possible that the resulting message rate is higher without embedded data (because of faster distribution for parallel download) than the savings from embedding.

+* the lower the latency of the connection, the lesser the performance advantage of embedding, and the more it becomes a limiting factor on high performance transfers.

+Further work is needed to better clarify when it makes sense to embed content in messages.
+For now, the *content* header is included to allow such experiments to occur.

 Other Parameters
 ~~~~~~~~~~~~~~~~